Style line layers

 3D Types

-Use the 3D Types style when you want to apply individual colors to lines based on a text or numeric attribute and size them with another attribute.
+Use the 3D Types style to apply individual colors to lines based on a text or numeric attribute and size them with another attribute.
 For example, you can size water main lines across a city based on a diameter attribute, while applying individual colors to the pipes with a material type attribute.

 1. Follow the steps in the Style layers workflow.